 One needs to link with the following libraries:

-- The simulation kernel and class library (the oppsim library) and its dependencies (oppenvir, oppcommon, oppnedxml, etc). - Optionally, with one or more user interface libraries (opptkenv, oppqtenv and oppcm-denv.)
+- The simulation kernel and class library (the oppsim library) and its dependencies (oppenvir, oppcommon, oppnedxml, etc). - Optionally, with one or more user interface libraries (oppqtenv, oppcmdenv).
 Note that these libraries themselves may depend on other libraries.